smart-data-models/dataModel.ParksAndGardens/README.md

-# dataModel.ParksAndGardens
+# Parks and Gardens

-Parks and gardens topic data models repository
+This repository is going to be archived (Jan-2020) and subsequent works will be carried out in [Smart data models](https://github.com/smart-data-models) repositories.
+Further questions on migration. alberto.abella@fiware.org